Jump to: Add a contravention

 A determination is needed on the likelihood that food safety has been compromised by the contravention.
 There are three choices: low, high, and compromised.
 There are clear boundaries as to which option you would choose.

 Food safety has been compromised when there is clear evidence that unsafe food (food that is injurious to health) exists and is for sale.
-For example, food past its use by date, rank meat, food not being cooked to a safe temperature, high risk food out of temperature control requirements, physical contamination of foods, ready-to-eat foods being prepared on a chopping board that has just been used for raw meat – these are all evidence that food safety has been compromised.
+For example, rank meat, food not being cooked to a safe temperature, high risk food out of temperature control requirements, physical contamination of foods, ready-to-eat foods being prepared on a chopping board that has just been used for raw meat – these are all evidence that food safety has been compromised.

 A high likelihood is a contravention that is likely to cause food safety to be compromised, but there is no solid evidence that this has been the case.
 For example, flaking paint on the ceiling in the kitchen where open foods are handled means there is a high likelihood physical contamination of foods may occur, but you have not found a piece of food with paint particles contaminating it.
 If you had, food safety will have been compromised.
 Another example would be where poor food safety knowledge exists among supervisor capacity staff.
 As a result, there is a high likelihood that something will go wrong and food safety will be compromised, but you can’t substantiate that it has actually gone wrong at the time of inspection.